denshoproject/ddr-manual/source/structure/objects.rst

 changelog
 --------------------

-A text file which records changes made to the entity and its files.
+A text file which records changes made to the object and its files.
 See the collections page for format information.